 CGTN | China-Africa ties at 70 | From shared struggles to a common dream of modernization

-Il 2026 segna il settantesimo anniversario delle relazioni tra Cina e Africa.
-Le relazioni hanno avuto inizio con collaborazioni basate su obiettivi condivisi e si sono evolute nel tempo verso un progetto comune di modernizzazione.
-La comunicazione ufficiale sottolinea come siano stati sviluppati scambi economici, investimenti e cooperazioni in vari settori tra i due continenti.
-La ricorrenza viene celebrata in un clima di continuità e approfondimento dei legami bilaterali.
+Quest’anno si celebra il 70° anniversario delle relazioni tra Cina e Africa.
+Le partnership tra le due parti sono nate da lotte condivise e si sono sviluppate nel tempo, con un obiettivo comune di modernizzazione.
+La commemorazione si concentra sui progressi fatti e sulla cooperazione in diversi settori.
+Nessun dettaglio su eventi specifici o dichiarazioni ufficiali è stato fornito.

-COMUNICATO STAMPA – CONTENUTO PROMOZIONALE BEIJING, May 31, 2026 (GLOBE NEWSWIRE) — This year marks the 70th anniversary of China-Africa relations.
-CGTN has published an article highlighting Africa’s priority role in China’s overall foreign policy, while tracing how the China-Africa partnership has been forged and strengthened over decades.
+- BEIJING, May 31, 2026 (GLOBE NEWSWIRE) -- This year marks the 70th anniversary of China-Africa relations.
+CGTN has published an article highlighting Africa's priority role in China's overall foreign policy, while tracing how the China-Africa partnership has been forged and strengthened over decades.
 The article also explores how deepening cooperation in recent years has helped enhance the voice and representation of the Global South, and contributed to advancing a more balanced and democratic international order.
-As Chinese President Xi Jinping and Egyptian President Abdel-Fattah al-Sisi exchanged congratulatory messages on Saturday to mark the 70th anniversary of China-Egypt ties, the occasion also highlighted a broader milestone: seven decades of China-Africa relations. 🔗 Leggi su Corrieretoscano.it
+As Chinese President Xi Jinping and Egyptian President Abdel-Fattah al-Sisi exchanged congratulatory messages on Saturday to mark the 70th anniversary of China-Egypt ties, the occasion also highlighted a broader milestone: seven decades of China-Africa relations. 🔗 Leggi su Iltempo.it

 China-Africa ties at 70: A new zero-tariff era starts on May 1